BETA (programming language)

 BETA is a pure object-oriented language originating within the "Scandinavian School" in object-orientation where the first object-oriented language Simula was developed.
 Among its notable features, it introduced nested classes, and unified classes with procedures into so called patterns.

+It has been in development since 1976, with implementations known since 1986, by Kristen Nygaard together with Bent Bruun Kristensen, Ole Lehrmann Madsen, and Birger Møller-Pedersen, at the University of Oslo.

 The project is inactive as of October 2020.

 Features

 Technical overview

 From a technical perspective, BETA provides several unique features.
 Classes and Procedures are unified to one concept, a Pattern.
 Also, classes are defined as properties/attributes of objects.
 This means that a class cannot be instantiated without an explicit object context.
 A consequence of this is that BETA supports nested classes.
 Classes can be virtually defined, much like virtual methods can be in most object-oriented programming languages.
 Virtual entities (such as methods and classes) are never overwritten; instead they are redefined or specialized.

 BETA supports the object-oriented perspective on programming and has comprehensive facilities for procedural and functional programming.
 It has powerful abstraction mechanisms to support identification of objects, classification and composition.
 BETA is a statically typed language like Simula, Eiffel and C++, with most type checking done at compile-time.
 BETA aims to achieve an optimal balance between compile-time type checking and run-time type checking.